 If you are married and you die without a will, in some states the surviving spouse will inherit everything; in other states, only a third to a half of the estate is given to the spouse who is still alive while the remainder will go to the parents of the deceased.
 If there are no surviving parents, the deceased's siblings may receive a share.
 Additionally, for anyone who is married with children, the remaining spouse will inherit a third to a half of the property while what remains will be divided between the children.

 If you do not agree with the way your state determines who will inherit your estate, then you should draw up a will now before it is too late.

-LegalNature can help you with all of your personal legal form needs such as a living trust or a durable power of attorney.
+LegalNature can help you with all of your estate planning form needs such as a living trust form or a durable power of attorney form.
 Let us help you get started today.
 Click here to create your estate planning documents now.